ClJarvis/BuildIt/README.md

 # Build it

+- Freelance project tracker

+## Summary

 Track time and materials used to build costumes.
-Either to track for personal projects or to track for a client.
+Either to track for personal projects or to track a contracted build for a client.
+This will be a CRUD app built with C#, CSS, HTML5, and AngularJS.

-## Features

-- Freelance project tracker

 ## Basic Features